-A provider is removed from the program for seven years, placed on the National Disqualified List and is required to pay back any money that was wrongfully claimed.
+A provider is removed from the program for seven years and is required to pay back any money that was wrongfully claimed.

 Would I be able to go back and claim meals from the time I was terminated if the decision is overturned?